 The JISD Child Nutrition Department is a non-profit enterprise, employing over 60 food service professionals and serving over 650,000 meals per year.
 (10,833 meals per employee) Breakfast and lunch are served at all campuses.
 "After School Snack" is available at The Homework Haven and Staples Elementary After School Latch-Key Program.
 Meals may be purchased with cash daily or through the district "prepay" system, earning 1 free lunch for every single $50.00 customer prepayment.
 Meal assistance may be obtained through a confidential National School Lunch Program.
 For more information, please contact the Office of Child Nutrition, 817-426-7500 or 817-202-2500, Option 6.

-The JISD contracts with Durham Transportation to operate a fleet of 37 buses, which make 66 regularly, scheduled runs per day, traveling more than 421,600 miles annually.
+The JISD contracts with First Student Transportation to operate a fleet of 37 buses, which make 66 regularly, scheduled runs per day, traveling more than 421,600 miles annually.
 Transportation service is provided to more than 3,290 students daily and approximately 592,200 students annually.
 Elementary and secondary students are transported via separate routes.